 9.2.1.
-As per extant procedure, audit of Sanctions to expenditure is required to be carried out in advance but for all purposes, audit of sanctions is being done on receipt of bills/vouchers in most of the offices.
-This leads to delays in payment, Further since internal audit of sanctions and/or expenditure is done as a part of payment and accounting processes, payments are withheld/stopped by the PCDA/CDA on the grounds of breach of audit processes.
-Such actions are not only against the law governing contracts but are also leading to arbitrariness and delays in payment of supplies and services.
+As per extant procedure, audit of Sanctions to expenditure is required to be carried out in advance but at present, audit of sanctions is generally being done on receipt of bills/vouchers in most of the offices.
+This sometimes leads to delays in payment, Further since internal audit of sanctions and/or expenditure is done as a part of payment and accounting processes, payments are sometimes withheld/stopped by the PCDA/CDA on the grounds of breach of audit processes.